 If you are experiencing difficulty while qualifying for a conventional mortgage, you might be tempted to consider applying for a private mortgage.
 As previously mentioned, a private mortgage is a type of loan you can get from a third party lender when you have not been able to qualify with a traditional lender.
-Since private mortgages are given to borrowers who have bad credit, low income, no income, or hard-to-prove income, these borrowers appear to be a more risky investment.
+Since private mortgages are given to borrowers who have bad credit, low income, untraditional income, self employed, or hard-to-prove income, these borrowers appear to be a more risky investment.
 As a result, lenders usually ask for higher interest rates, and private mortgage loans typically have additional fees.
 Despite these costs, many people benefit greatly from private mortgages.

 Before you can decide whether a private mortgage is the right lending solution for you, it is important to understand the major advantages and disadvantages that can come with a private mortgage loan.
 Keep reading below to find out some of the pros and cons that can be associated with getting a private mortgage.

 Private mortgages tend to be a much quicker form of financing than conventional mortgages.
 While getting a mortgage with a bank usually requires a much more time consuming and tedious approval process, getting approved for a private mortgage is a much quicker and less onerous process.
 Depending on the property in question, a borrower can be approved within hours and receive the funds in as little as a day or two if an emergency mortgage, last minute mortgage, or quick close mortgage is required.

 Since the approval process for private mortgages is different, borrowers do not have to pass the stress test to get approved.

 If you have debts or overdue bills that you are paying high interest rates for, then a private mortgage can help you consolidate all of your outstanding debt into one smaller and lower interest monthly payment using the available equity in your home.
 A debt consolidation home equity loan can help you get out of debt quicker and free up cash flow in the process.

 A private lender will be able to finance the purchase of a home that requires maintenance, as well as finance the renovation costs themselves.
 Oftentimes it can be difficult to get a traditional lender or bank to agree to a mortgage on a fixer-upper that will require a lot of renovation and maintenance.

 A private mortgage is perfect to use as a short term loan or bridge loan to keep you afloat until you procure your more permanent financing option.
 You can benefit from a private mortgage if you are purchasing a new home but haven't sold your old property yet, or if you are planning to execute a flip and need investment capital fast.

-- Higher Interest Rate: The biggest and most common downside to procuring a private mortgage is that the interest rates are much higher than traditional mortgages.
+The biggest and most common downside to procuring a private mortgage is that the interest rates are much higher than traditional mortgages.
 Aside from the already high interest rates, brokers and lenders add their own fees on top of that sum, bringing the overall interest even higher.
 Although this could be discouraging, it's important to mention that private mortgages are mostly for borrowers that have no other options.

-- Extra Fees: Private mortgage loans will usually come with additional fees such as lender fees, broker fees, and legal fees.
+Private mortgage loans will usually come with additional fees such as lender fees, broker fees, and legal fees.